He dreamed forever.

 He dreams each night, but only remembers small splinters of sight and sound.
 Each awakening and he finds himself stronger, clearer, and more coherent.

-Others are examining him, when he awakes next.
+Others are examining him, when he awakens next.
 His eyes have cleared though his body is still weak.
 He looks around at what appears to be a medical facility.
 Everything in the room is clean and sparkling.
 His caregivers are quiet and polite.
 He cannot determine their ethnicity.
 He does not understand their language but can sense their good will towards him.
 They want him to get better.

 Awake again, in a different room this time, with a table and chairs.
 Modern art?
 The tubes have been removed from his body.
 He feels as if chains have been removed.
 He has an urge to urinate.
 There is a doorway on the wall not far from his bed.
 He stands and moves toward it.
 The sensation of his legs moving brings back a flood of memories.
 How long has it been since he last walked across a floor?
-As he relieves himself in the strange bathroom, he begins to examine the returning memories.
+He relieves himself in the strange bathroom and begins to examine the returning memories.

 He remembers more than just walking.
 His life memories come rushing back.
 Sights, sounds, events, names, and faces.
 His two children, his ex-wife, his brothers, and Beatrice.
 She must be worried about him.
 Has she been notified?
 Does his family know that he is here?
 What brought him here?
 What is this place?

 The flood of emotions and memories is overwhelming.
 It is as if he has taken a long vacation, forgotten his own identity, and just now returned home and opened the door to his life.
 Everything is crashing in.
 He remembers who he is.
 He remembers his name, Samuel- Phillip- Smith.
-He lays back on the bed, weakened by the onslaught of his memories, when someone enters the room.
+He lies back on the bed, weakened by the onslaught of his memories, when someone enters the room.